AlpacaTravel/graphql-docs/topics/itinerary/Managing a List/README.md

 Like other mutations, you can also read back cascaded changes to identify what has been affected by your mutation.

+It is also possible to specify the position of the location when you are initially creating the location.
+The same position properties are available using the `createItineraryLocation` method.

 # Further Reading